PelionIoT/mbl-docs/Docs/Reqs_and_env/Hardware.md

     * An C232HD-DDHSP-0 cable to connect the GPIO to a PC's USB (for debugging).
     * If you want to use MBL CLI: a USB to network adaptor and an RJ45 network cable (to convert from RPi3 USB host port to network).
 We've tested with the TL-Link UE300.

-         An optional second RJ45 network cable if you want to convert back to USB (to connect to your PC over USB rather than network).
+         An optional second USB network adaptor if you want to convert back to USB (to connect to your PC over USB rather than network).

     <span class="warnings">**Warning:** The Raspberry Pi 3 is suitable for development only.
 Do not use it for production.</span>